ayoubenezzi/Guess-My-Number/README.md

 # Guess-My-Number
 🎲 Guess My Number Game 🧠

-Welcome to "Guess My Number," a simple yet exhilarating JavaScript project that brings the classic guessing game to life!
+© Copyright by Jonas Schmedtmann.
+Used for learning Welcome to "Guess My Number," a simple yet exhilarating JavaScript project that brings the classic guessing game to life!
 With a combination of HTML, CSS, and JavaScript, I've created an interactive game that challenges you to guess the secret number.

 🚀 Features: